SenouLynn/flight-path-hud/README.md

 **Repo Purpose**
 1. Flesh out what features I actually want.
-2. Establish algorithm for extrapolating cardinality in 3 dimensions.
+2. Establish core functions and algorithm for extrapolating cardinality in Euclidean space.
 3. Prepare for translation into C++ or lua (or whatever).